Academic Program at Centre College

 File last updated: 10/16/13

 Robert Seebacher joined the Centre College faculty as assistant professor of music and director of instrumental programs in 2017 and also teaches applied horn.

-Seebacher is music director and conductor of the Johnson City Symphony Orchestra in Tennessee, music director and conductor of the Mobile Symphony Youth Orchestra in Alabama, and assistant conductor for the National Chorale in New York.
+Seebacher is music director and conductor of the Johnson City Symphony Orchestra in Tennessee and assistant conductor for the National Chorale in New York.
 He has appeared with the Lexington Philharmonic, Youngstown Symphony, Warren Philharmonic and Mobile Symphony orchestras.
-Seebacher’s previously held positions include director of orchestras and conductor of opera at the University of South Alabama as well as assistant conductor with the University of Kentucky Symphony Orchestra and Opera Theatre and the Youngstown Symphony Youth Orchestra.
+Seebacher’s previously held positions include director of orchestras and conductor of opera at the University of South Alabama, music director and conductor of the Mobile Symphony Youth Orchestra, assistant conductor with the University of Kentucky Symphony Orchestra and Opera Theatre, and the Youngstown Symphony Youth Orchestra.

 Seebacher has participated in training workshops at the Cleveland Institute of Music and the School of Music, Theatre and Dance at the University of Michigan.
 He conducted the Winnipeg Symphony Orchestra as part of their inaugural conducting symposium.
 His teachers include William B. Slocum, Stephen L. Gage, John Nardolillo, Emily Freeman Brown and Gustav Meier.

-Seebacher earned a B.A. in music education from Youngstown State University; an M.M. in orchestral conducting from Bowling Green State University; and a D.M.A. in music arts and orchestral conducting from the University of Kentucky.
+Seebacher earned a B.A. in music education from Youngstown State University; an M.M. in orchestral conducting from Bowling Green State University; and a D.M.A. in orchestral conducting from the University of Kentucky.